yuyan-z/fil-rouge/README.md

 the place. + addTokens(): will add the desired number of tokens into the place.

-## class Arc (normal arcs), ZeroArc (zero arcs) and EmptyArc (empty arcs)
+## class Arc, ZeroArc and EmptyArc
 The Arc class includes weight, direction, place and transition attributes.
-But in the ZeroArc and EmptyArc classes, we don\'t need the weight and direction attributes because they only have a direction from place to transition and have no weight. + isFirable() in Arc class: return true when the number of tokens in the source place is greater than the weight of the arc entering transition. + isFirable() in ZeroArc
+But in the ZeroArc and EmptyArc classes, they only have a fixed direction from place to transition and have a fixed weight.
++ isFirable() in Arc class:
+return true when the number of tokens in the source place is greater than the weight of the arc entering transition.
-class: return true when the number of tokens in the source place is 0. + isFirable() in EmptyArc class: return true when the number of tokens in the source place is equal or greater than 1s.
++ isFirable() in ZeroArc class: return true when the number of tokens in the source place is 0.
++ isFirable() in EmptyArc class: return true when the number of tokens in the source place is equal or greater than 1s.

 ## class Transition